 Where a drain or sewer passes through a structure, including a manhole or inspection chamber, a detail should be devised to allow sufficient flexibility to avoid damage of the pipe due to movement.
 A rigid connection however may be appropriate if the drain or sewer and the structure are an integral construction on a rigid foundation.
-Where drains or sewers pass under or non-domestic environment existing drains 2005 close to structures, similar precautions should be considered.
+Where drains or sewers pass under or close to structures, similar precautions should be considered.
 Drains or sewers should be constructed and laid in accordance with the recommendations of BS EN 1610: 1998.